junsungE/junseo.ng/README.md

 4. Click Generate.
 Copy the generated URL.

 Notes
+- Please check the eligible Microsoft URLs.
+Since the eligible URLs can be updated at any time, to allow flexibility, it doesn't verify them.
 - If the URL already contains a query string, the ID will be appended with `&`.
 - Your ID is stored in the browser's localStorage until you clear it.